-There are some exceptions, for example non-proprietary directors are usually excluded from the obligation to submit an Income Tax Return.
+There are, however, some exceptions.
+For example, non-proprietary directors are usually excluded from the obligation to submit an Income Tax Return.
 (A proprietary director is, in simple terms, a director who controls 15% or more of the company).

 Incidentally, the Employee Tax Credit granted to employees is not available in respect of any salary paid by the company to a proprietary director (or, subject to certain exceptions, to salaries paid to any member of his family).

-Unfortunately, there are no specific provisions under the Social Welfare Acts which deal with the insurability of company directors.
+Unfortunately, there are no provisions under the Social Welfare Acts dealing specifically with the insurability of company directors.
 Consequently, the PRSI treatment of directors has been established through practice over the years.
-It should be noted that there are no special rules for directors regarding levies and the standard rules are applied to everyone.
+What can be noted is that there are no special rules for directors regarding levies.
+The standard rules are applied to everyone.

-There is a difference between a director’s fees and remuneration paid to him.
-A director’s fees are paid to a director in respect of duties performed by him solely in his capacity as a director of the company.
-A director’s fees will always be insurable under the S1 rate (in effect the fees will always be treated as self-employed income in the hands of the director).
+For PRSI purposes, there’s a difference between ‘director’s fees’ and ‘director’s remuneration’.
+Director’s fees are paid to a director for duties performed by him solely in his capacity as a director of the company.
+Director’s fees will always be insurable under the S1 rate (in effect the fees will always be treated as self-employed income in the hands of the director).

-If the director is an employee of the company (i.e. if he has a contract of service with the company) then the director’s salary will normally be insurable under Class ‘A’ and the director will be treated as ‘an employed contributor’.
+If a director is an employee of the company (i.e. if he has a ‘contract of service’ with the company) then their remuneration (salary) will normally be insurable under Class ‘A’ and so the director will be treated as ‘an employed contributor’.

-However where the director has a controlling interest in the company he cannot be treated as ‘an employed contributor’ for PRSI purposes on any amounts he receives from the company, even if he receives a salary.
-All amounts paid to the director will be insurable under Class ‘S’, i.e. he will be treated as ‘a self employed contributor’.
+But, where the director has a ‘controlling interest’ in the company he cannot be treated as ‘an employed contributor’ for PRSI purposes on any amounts he receives from the company.
+This is true even if he receives a salary.
+And means that all amounts paid to the director will be insurable under Class ‘S’, i.e. he will be treated as ‘a self employed contributor’.

-As there are no specific provisions for directors in the Social Welfare Acts, no definition of what constitutes a “controlling interest” exists.
-Obviously, if a director controls more than 50% of the voting shares of the company then he would be treated as having a controlling interest in the company.
-Each situation must be looked at individually and judged on its own merits.
+As there are no provisions dealing specifically with directors in the Social Welfare Acts, there is no definition of what constitutes a ‘controlling interest’.
+Clearly, a director controlling more than 50% of the voting shares of the company would be treated as having a controlling interest in the company.
+But, each situation must be looked at individually and judged on its own merits.